 #5 Lost Lake and Green Lake Trail

-For more trails in Whistler, click here for Whistler Trails
+For more trails in Whistler, click here for Whistler Day Walking Trails

 HOTEL RECOMMENDATION: Stay at the gorgeous Fairmont Banff Springs Hotel and be indulge in the best.

-Slow and scenic walk around the beautiful world renowned Lake Louise.
+Hike Canada ‘s best routes – consider a slow and scenic walking trail around the beautiful world-renowned Lake Louise.
 Be dazzled by the spectacular view with the sunlight reflecting off the picturesque snow-capped mountains.
 The lake freezes up in winter and you can witness ice carvings in that season!

 HOTEL RECOMMENDATION: Breathtaking view stay at The Fairmont Chateau Lake Louise Hotel.

-Go uphill among the forest to reach the Agnes Lake.
+Go uphill among the forest on a relaxing hiking trail reach the Agnes Lake.
 There is a teahouse there to relax and enjoy a nice hot cup of coffee after your successful arrival.